Pseudorandom binary sequence: Practical implementation

 In this particular case, "PRBS-7" has a repetition period of 127 values.

-A more generalized code for any PRBS-k sequence up to k=32 using C++ templates can be found on GitHub.

 Notation

 The PRBSk or PRBS-k notation (such as "PRBS7" or "PRBS-7") gives an indication of the size of the sequence. $N = 2^k - 1$ is the maximum number of bits that are in the sequence.
 The k indicates the size of a unique word of data in the sequence.
 If you segment the N bits of data into every possible word of length k, you will be able to list every possible combination of 0s and 1s for a k-bit binary word, with the exception of the all-0s word.
 For example, PRBS3 = "1011100" could be generated from $x^{3} + x^{2} + 1$.
 If you take every sequential group of three bit words in the PRBS3 sequence (wrapping around to the beginning for the last few three-bit words), you will find the following 7 word arrangements: